pterofighter-s-organization/apptracker/README.md

 ![Screenshot](./images/App_v2.0_Screenshots/Editing_Job_Form_(Bottom).png)

 ## Archived Board
-- This is where you can restore or delete any tasks, notes, and applications.
+- With a simple filter change in status, you can restore or delete any tasks, notes, and applications that you archived.
+- This ensures users don't accidentally delete anything by accident and have a chance to restore it.
+(Like Recycle Bin)

 ![Screenshot](./images/App_v2.0_Screenshots/Archived_Board.png)